Definition

 • Keep track of staff members who handle sensitive information, and enable advanced authentication measures for them.

-• Implement 2FA to access key accounts, e.g., a confirmation code via text message or voice recognition.
+• Implement 2FA to access key accounts, (e.g., a confirmation code sent using text message or voice recognition); it might be useful to consider multifactor authentication (MFA) as well.

 • Ensure employees don't reuse the same passwords for personal and work accounts.
 If a hacker perpetrating a social engineering attack gets the password for an employee's social media account, the hacker could also gain access to the employee's work accounts.

 • Implement spam filters to determine which emails are likely to be spam.
-A spam filter might have a blacklist of suspicious Internet Protocol addresses or sender IDs, or they might detect suspicious files or links, as well as analyze the content of emails to determine which may be fake.
+A spam filter might have a blocklist of suspicious IP addresses or sender IDs, or they might detect suspicious files or links, as well as analyze the content of emails to determine which might be fake.

 Dig Deeper on Threats and vulnerabilities